WordPress vs Google Sites: Which is Better for You?

 Between WordPress and Google Sites, which is more flexible in design?

-WordPress provides more design flexibility than Google Sites because of its extensive collection of plugins and themes.
+WordPress offers more design flexibility than Google Sites due to its extensive collection of plugins and themes.
 You can tailor every aspect of their site on WordPress, while Google Sites is more basic and designed for straightforward web pages.

 What sets WordPress apart from Google Sites?

 WordPress is a comprehensive tool for creating intricate websites, whereas Google Sites is a basic platform for simpler website designs.
-WordPress caters to advanced users with a broader range of features, whereas Google Sites is user-friendly for those new to website creation.
+WordPress caters to advanced users with a broader range of features, whereas Google Sites is designed to be user-friendly for those new to website creation.

 How do I link my domain to Google Sites?